Jesusmyking/mozilla-clubs-guides/creating-a-website-en-US/guide.md

 * Compartilhe o seu site e sua experiência.

+In this package you will find:

+* A guide explaining what domain name, web hosting and CMS.

+* A start guide to create websites and blogs in [Wordpress.com] (https://wordpress.com/).

+* Remixing a model site in HTML, CSS and JS.

+* Tips alternative tools for creating websites, blogs and tell stories.

+* Share your website and your experience.

 ## #1 Entendendo como funciona um site
+## #1 Understanding how it works a site

 #### O que é um domínio?
 Domínio é um nome que serve para localizar e identificar o seu espaço na internet.
 O domínio é a base de toda a sua identificação na Internet. É o “nome” do seu site e dos seus e-mails.
 Ele é composto por um nome e uma extensão, exemplo:

+#### What is a domain?
+Domain is a name that is used to locate and identify your space on the internet.
+The domain is the basis of all their identification on the Internet.
+It is the "name" of your website and your emails.
+It consists of a name and extension, for example:

 **leaomozillaclubs.com**
 Nome: leaomozillaclubs
+Name: leaomozillaclubs

 Extensão: .com
+Extension: .com

 Estes nomes são normalmente chamados de "domínios" (por exemplo: mozilla.org é o nosso domínio).
+These names are usually called "domains" (for example: mozilla.org is our domain).

 O nome de domínio foi criado com o objetivo de facilitar a memorização dos endereços de computadores na Internet.
 Sem ele, teríamos que memorizar uma sequência grande de números.

+The domain name was created in order to facilitate the memorization of computer Internet addresses.
+Without it, we would have to memorize a large number sequence.

 #### O que é uma hospedagem de sites?
 Hospedagem de site é o serviço de armazenamento de um site e disponibilização constante do mesmo na internet, ou seja, o serviço de hospedagem possibilitará que seu site seja visualizado 24h por dia em todo o mundo.

+#### What is a web hosting?
+Web hosting is the storage service from a website and constant availability of the same on the Internet, that is, the hosting service will allow your site to be viewed 24 hours a day worldwide.

 #### O que é CMS?
 Os "Content Management System – Sistema de Gerenciamento de Conteúdo" são, em grande parte, softwares livres, desenvolvido por programadores do mundo inteiro, onde o usuário pode editar e criar conteúdo para seus sites com grande facilidade.

+#### What is CMS?
+The "Content Management System - Content Management System" are largely free software, developed by programmers around the world, where the user can edit and create content for their websites with great ease.

 ## #2 Criando um site e blog no Wordpress.com